josefglatz/TYPO3CMS-Reviewer-Vagrantbox/README.md

 This project tries to provide an easy & also quick way to review/debug/profile the TYPO3 CMS project.

+## Requirements

+1. Make sure you have installed Vagrant (<http://vagrantup.com>)
+2. Make sure you have installed at least one provider
+	1. Oracle VM VirtualBox (Linux, Mac, Windows) (<https://www.virtualbox.org>)
+	2. VMware Fusion (Mac) (this is my prefered provider, because it's much faster than VirtualBox)
+	3. VMware Workstation (Linux, Windows) (this is my prefered provider, because it's much faster than VirtualBox)

 ## How to use

-1. Make sure you have installed Vagrant (<http://vagrantup.com>)
-2. Make sure you have installed at least Oracle VM VirtualBox (<https://www.virtualbox.org>)
-3. (Optional) For best performance use VMWare Fusion (on Mac) or VMWare Workstation (on Windows) (both are not free)
-4. Open folder in your suggested terminal
+4. Cd to project's root in your suggested terminal where you have cloned this repository
 5. Start your TYPO3CMS reviewer environment
 	1. <pre>vagrant up</pre> for VirtualBox (Mac/Linux/Windows).
 	2. <pre>vagrant up --provider vmware_fusion</pre> for VMware Fusion (Mac).
-	3. <pre>vagrant up --provider vmware_workstation</pre> for VMware Workstation (Win).
+	3. <pre>vagrant up --provider vmware_workstation</pre> for VMware Workstation (Linux/Win).

 TODO (This is not the final approach)

-## Already solved Features/Tasks

-- Initial Packer Configuration
+HowTo set default vagrant provider <https://docs.vagrantup.com/v2/providers/default.html>

+## What's inside

+For building you own Vagrantbox the whole Packer configuration is included (for:)

-	- Ubuntu 14.04 template (project's default distribution)
+- Ubuntu 14.04 (project's default distribution)	(Public cookbooks must be fetched with Berkshelf >= 3.0)
 	- for VMware Fusion (Apple OS X)
 	- for VMware Workstation (Linux, Microsoft Windows)
 	- for Virtualbox (Apple OS X, Linux, Microsoft Windows)

-- Provisioning
-	- Shell
-		- some basic (well known) shell scripts to setup the vagrant environment (take a look into ./Development/Packer/Template/ubuntu/script/*.sh for details)
-	- chef-solo
-		- GraphicsMagick
-		- build-essential
+Installed software:

+- Webmin (Web based administration interface for linux noobs)
+- MailCatcher.Me (which runs a super simple SMTP server which catches any message sent to it to display in a web interface.)
 - Git
-		- Sqlite
 - Ruby
+- Composer (installed globally)
+- GraphicsMagick ("required" by TYPO3)
-		- Apache2
+- MySql Database Server
-- Public cookbooks must be fetched with Berkshelf >= 3.0 (see NOTES.md HowTo section within Development/Packer folder)

 ## Planned Features (Test Environment)